 The History of Devereux Advanced Behavioral Health

-In 1912, a young Philadelphia teacher named Helena Trafford Devereux became discouraged as she saw, firsthand, that children with special needs were underserved by the public education system.
+In 1912, a young Philadelphia teacher named Helena Trafford Devereux became discouraged as she saw, firsthand, that children with disabilities were underserved by the public education system.
 Believing she could do better, she began teaching some of these children in her own home.
-She strongly believed that children, regardless of the level of their disabilities, could learn and achieve personal growth in an environment tailored to their needs.
+She maintained that children, regardless of the level of their disabilities, could learn and achieve personal growth in an environment tailored to their needs.

-In 1938, The Commonwealth of Pennsylvania granted Devereux its nonprofit charter.
-In 1943, the Devereux Foundation expanded tremendously, purchasing another building in Devon, Pa., as well as a 350-acre estate in Santa Barbara, Calif.
-Devereux welcomed Edward L. French, Ph.D., who would serve as the director of Psychology and Education for seven years, before becoming the director of the Devereux Foundation upon Helena Devereux’s resignation in 1957.
+In 1938, the Commonwealth of Pennsylvania granted Devereux its nonprofit charter.
+In 1943, the Devereux Foundation expanded tremendously, purchasing another building in Devon, Pennsylvania, as well as a 350-acre estate in Santa Barbara, California.
+Devereux welcomed Edward L. French, Ph.D., who would serve as the director of psychology and education for seven years, before becoming the director of the Devereux Foundation upon Helena Devereux’s resignation in 1957.
 She would continue to serve actively as a consultant.

 - About Us

 - Our Commitment to Safety